 – DX stations outside of W/VE (including KH6/KL7) send call sign and “DX”.
 Example: “KL7BF, DX”

 All contest stations must be inside the actual boundary of the Kentucky Park they are reporting to be transmitting from.
 You cannot pull off the highway near a Kentucky Park and claim to be in the Kentucky Park.
 Our expectations are for everyone to operate on an honor system and follow all the rules in order for this contest to be fair to everyone that participates.
 This is a RADIO contest and you should put in your log what you heard during the contest – not what you found on the internet afterwards.

-Operation from a boat is allowed but the locations (GPS coordinates) and the nearest mile maker on the lake operated from must be supplied as part of the entry.
+Operation from a boat is allowed but the park ID operated from must still be supplied as part of the entry.
 The operation must occur within the park boundary or from within a bay where the park is located.
-Operations from within a bay on the LBL side of either Kentucky Lake or Barkley Lake will be considered as located in LBL and must be surrounded on three sides by LBL territory.
-For example, at Kenlake State Park (see image to the right) operation within the bay containing the Kentucky Dam Marina is considered inside of the park because the bay is under the control of the park.
+For example, operations from within a bay on the LBL side of either Kentucky Lake or Barkley Lake will be considered as located in LBL and must be surrounded on three sides by LBL territory.
+Another example, at Kentucky Dam Village State Park operation within the bay containing the Kentucky Dam Marina is considered inside of the park because the bay is under the control of the park.
 Likewise, the bay where Kenlake Marina is located is also considered to be inside the park.

 – QSO POINTS – Each complete non-duplicate contact is worth one point, per mode, per park.